neelsmith/latin-corpus/docs/highlighting/index.md

 ## What's in a token

-We'll start with a `LatinTokenSequence`, in this case, Livy, 1.4.1.
+We'll start with a `LatinParsedTokenSequence`, in this case, Livy, 1.4.1.
 It contains a vector of tokens.
 How many?

 ```tut
 livy_1_4_1.tokens.size